 Last year we saw a massive basket of IPOs, this year it was not quite as big, but this year’s not over yet.
 Will 2020 be an IPO window or kind of an M&A heavy market?
 Who will the biggest valuations go to?

 I’m definitely not an investor or economist but I hear from them all the time.
 If I put the perspectives I hear in a blender, what I hear back is continued optimism.
-Multiples are really high right now, but SaaS in particular is a valuable component because of the recurring revenue streams and dependability and efficiency that can be in those models as something that can weather the storm more if things go down, particularly those that help efficiency and cost not just time.
+Multiples are really high right now, but SaaS, in particular, is a valuable component because of the recurring revenue streams and dependability and efficiency that can be in those models as something that can weather the storm more if things go down, particularly those that help efficiency and cost not just time.
 Those would help the bottom line and the top line with their categories or missions that are even better positioned.
 Those that have a moat are better positioned.
 If you just look in our categories, companies in the work management sector tend to perform well because there’s such a strong belief that this is a new way of working.

 It is not a commodity.
 It is not a package thing that Google or Microsoft can just copy.
 It has taken all of us many years to figure out how to build sustainable work management and it has a competitive advantage to it.
 I’m bullish on Asana and on this space as a whole—similar to what I was saying earlier about video conferencing.
 If you ask me, the next two spaces where early adopters and disruptors are seeing massive value, but is just crossing the chasm, are video conferencing and work management.
 Zoom just came out, so I think work managers just a step behind that.
 That’s my take.
 In collaboration and productivity broadly, those are the two hot things for a lot of the reasons we talked about.

-We do get the sense that SaaS is such a resilient model exactly because it isn’t a commodity and, of course that recurring revenue.
+We do get the sense that SaaS is such a resilient model exactly because it isn’t a commodity and, of course, that recurring revenue.

-I speak about this a lot, and the thing that’s particularly fun and interesting for me is this is overstated stereotype.
+I speak about this a lot, and the thing that’s particularly fun and interesting for me is this is an overstated stereotype.
 To me, we’re entering the third chapter of enterprise business model and go to market.
-The first chapter was top down enterprise selling.
+The first chapter was top-down enterprise selling.
 That was really the only game in town for a couple of decades.
 SAP, Oracle, Microsoft, and Salesforce now take up that part of the market.
 That was good in a lot of ways, but there are challenges with predictability (unless you get to a really big scale) and there are downsides to the upsides too.
 A lot of the downside, frankly, has been that the user experience sucks (which is what drove consumerization), as well as the cultures in the enterprise companies being very sales-centric.

 A lot of good came from consumerization in that products actually focused on users, so user experience improved, but the concern arose around whether those companies really prioritize B2B and enterprise.
 There’s some truth to the argument that they don’t.
 Their first and second priorities are the consumer.
 On top of that, the culture in those companies tends to be very much engineering at the top and sales at the bottom.